 “She doesn’t participate when we play The Question Game during dinner.
 We all take turns answering questions like “Name a pink animal”, “Sing your favorite song”, and “What should we have for dessert”.
 I know she’s verbal, why does she refuse to answer these questions?”

 Teaching a child to mand (request) is extremely important, particularly when beginning an ABA program, because manding is how the child can communicate wants and needs to the outside world.
-If a child can’t communicate to me that they are hungry, how will I know?

 So how and when do you teach intraverbals?